rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 }
 ```

-Notice the language has pointers, memory allocation and procedures.
-However, it has a number of restrictions.
+Notice the language has pointers, memory allocation, procedures, and a number of restrictions.
 All declarations must appear in the beginning of the procedure.
-Every procedure returns an int and can only call previously declared procedures (recursion is allowed, but not corecursion).
+Every procedure returns an int and can only call previously declared procedures (recursion is allowed, mutual recursion isn't).
 If statements always have an else block.
 There are only two types : integers and integer pointers.

 The language is compiled to 32-bit MIPS, giving us 32 registers to work with.